-- 3.2.1.
-As soon as possible following the incident, Director and Directors (School Administrators) shall investigate and document the charges and schedule a conference with the student involved.
-At this conference, the student may be suspended pending the formal parent conference. - 3.2.2.
-If the issue cannot be immediately resolved or if school suspension is warranted, the Director and Directors (School Administrators) shall invite the parent(s)/guardian to an informal conference where information can be presented on behalf of the student. - 3.2.2.1.
+3.1.6.
+The Board Chair and/or the Executive Director and Directors (School Administrators) shall review all one-year expulsions or suspensions and prepare a 3.2.
+Ot report for the Board. her violations: 3.2.
+Ot 3.2.1.
+5.2.1.
+As soon as possible following the incident, Executive Director and Directors (School Administrators) shall investigate and document the charges and schedule a conference with the student involved.
+At this conference, the student may be suspended pending the formal parent conference.
+3.2.2.
+If the issue cannot be immediately resolved or if school suspension is warranted, the 5.2.2.
+Executive Director and Directors (School Administrators) shall invite the parent(s)/guardian to an informal conference where information can be presented on behalf of the student.
+3.2.2.1.
 This informal conference shall take place at the first reasonable opportunity.
-In most instances, this conference should take place within three school days of the incident. - 3.2.2.2.
-At the informal conference, the charges shall be explained and supporting evidence reviewed. - 3.2.3.
-Following the informal conference, appropriate disciplinary action and parent notification in writing, shall be taken which may include, but is not limited to, one or more of the following: - 3.2.3.1.
-Detention or In-school suspension - 3.2.3.2.
-Behavior contract - 3.2.3.3.
-Community service - 3.2.3.4.
-Restitution for damages/harm - 3.2.3.5.
-Parent/guardian attending class with student (requires teacher permission) - 3.2.3.6.
-Referral for counseling (in and/or out of school) - 3.2.3.7.
-Enrollment in anger control group - 3.2.3.8.
-Referral to a behavior unit - 3.2.3.9.
-Other alternative agreed upon by Director and Directors (School Administrators), and parent(s)/guardian - 3.2.3.10.
-Out-of-school suspension - 3.2.3.11.
-Referral to other agencies - 3.2.3.12.
-Expulsion - 3.3.
-If the Director and Directors (School Administrators) determine that the student should be suspended, the Director and/or Directors (School Administrators) shall notify the parent(s)/guardian, in writing, of the right to a Board-level hearing for the student. - 3.3.1.
-If a Board-level hearing is requested, the Director and/or Directors (School Administrators) shall promptly notify the Director of Student, Family and Community Services. - 3.3.2.
-If requested, the hearing shall be conducted under the procedures outlined in this policy. - 3.3.3.
-The parents(s)/guardian shall be notified of the right to appeal the decision of the hearing to the Board. - 3.4.
-A security or police officer may be invited to a due process hearing or any other phase of the student disciplinary action.
+In most instances, this conference should take place within three school days of the incident.
+3.2.2.2.
+At the informal conference, the charges shall be explained and supporting evidence reviewed.
+3.2.3.
+Following the informal conference, appropriate disciplinary action and parent notification in writing, shall be taken which may include, but is not limited to, one or more of the following: 3.2.3.1.
+Detention or In-school suspension 3.2.3.2.
+Behavior contract 3.2.3.3.
+Community service 3.2.3.4.
+Restitution for damages/harm 3.2.3.5.
+Parent/guardian attending class with student (requires teacher permission) 3.2.3.6.
+Referral for counseling (in and/or out of school) 3.2.3.7.
+Enrollment in anger control group Referral to a behavior unit 3.2.3.8.
+3.2.3.9.
+5.2.3.9.
+Other alternative agreed upon by Executive Director and Directors (School Administrators), and parent(s)/guardian 3.2.3.10.
+Out-of-school suspension 3.2.3.11.
+Referral to other agencies 3.2.3.12.
+Expulsion the Executive Director and Directors (School Administrators) determines that the student ould be suspended, the Executive Director and/or Directors (School Administrators) shall tify the parent(s)/guardian, in writing, of the right to a Board-level hearing for the sti udent.
+3.3.1.
+If a Board-level hearing is requested, the Executive Director and/or Directors (School Administrators) shall promptly notify the Director of Student, Family and Community Services.
+3.3.2.
+If requested, the hearing shall be conducted under the procedures outlined in this policy.
+3.3.3.
+The parents(s)/guardian shall be notified of the right to appeal the decision of the D 4 · hearing to the Board. security or police officer may be invited to a due process hearing or any other phase of the udent disciplinary action. spended or expelled students shall be required to leave the school campus as soon the Executive Director and Directors (School Administrators) can transfer custody to the rent(s)/guardian or other authorized individual. pa a charanan or omer authorized marviadal.

-- 3.5.
-Suspended or expelled students shall be required to leave the school campus as soon as the Director and Directors (School Administrators) can transfer custody to the parent(s)/guardian or other authorized individual. - 3.5.1.
-Suspended or expelled students may not return to the school until stipulated by the Director and Directors (School Administrators). - 3.5.2.
+- 3.5.1.
+Suspended or expelled students may not return to the school until stipulated by the Executive Director and Directors (School Administrators). - 3.5.2.
 Suspended or expelled students may not attend school functions until stipulated by the administrator. - 3.6.
 Any student who has been expelled from a public or private school within the preceding 12-month period may be denied enrollment in Pacific Heritage Academy/Schools. - 3.7.
 The policy for student disciplinary action and due process shall apply to students with disabilities only to the extent permissible under the law.